MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_whereiswebpart.md

 - Get-started-with-OneDrive.aspx
 - Get-started-with-SPO.aspx

 For each page, the Web part is configured differently to show the categories and playlists designed to support the intent of the page.
-The Custom Learning web part, as we’ll show you later, can be filtered to show specific categories, playlists, or assets.
+The Custom Learning web part, as we’ll show you later, can be added to just about any SharePoint pages and filtered to show specific categories, playlists, or assets.
 Let's take a look.

 ## View Microsoft Teams playlists